facultyai/faculty-xval/README.md

 ## Developer installation instructions

 ##### Select a username
 Before beginning the installation process, pick an appropriate username, such as `foo`.
-This does not necessarily need to match your faculty platform username.
+This does not necessarily need to match your Faculty platform username.
 In the following instructions, your selected username will be referred to as `{USER_NAME}`.

 ##### Clone the repository
 Create the folder `/project/{USER_NAME}`.
 Then, run the commands: